tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 In the current system, all messages are sent with fire-and-forget semantics, and there's no coupling between a request sent via the p2p layer, and a response.
-These kinds of semantics would be simplify the implementation of state and block sync reactors, and make intra-node message passing more powerful.
+These kinds of semantics would simplify the implementation of state and block sync reactors, and make intra-node message passing more powerful.